PelionIoT/mbl-docs/Docs/get_mbl_on_device/writing/warp/warp7_hardware.md

     reset
     ```

-    The device now boots into MBL.
+    The device now boots into MBL.-->